wet soil

 A Salsa Garden: More Soil for the Raised Bed

-... mean?
-Send via SMS BlogThis!
-A Salsa Garden Growing Hot Chiles, Sweet Peppers and Herbs April 3, 2006 More Soil for the Raised Bed The bright sunshine that I awoke too soon disappeared as the rain clouds slowly rolled in ... that I use to transport the bags and the trash is out of the yard before it gets wet out there again.
-The soil level is still not quite where I want it to be, but the cost of new ...
+...
+Salsa Garden Growing Hot Chiles, Sweet Peppers and Herbs April 3, 2006 More Soil for the Raised Bed The bright sunshine that I awoke too soon disappeared ... and the trash is out of the yard before it gets wet out there again.
+The soil level is still not quite where I want it to be, ... bed to prep for tomatoes and peas.
+I have close to 8" of soil in the raised bed and I think that might be enough for the ...

 indigogarden.blogspot.com